Narita International Airport: Terminal 1

 Terminal 1 uses a satellite terminal design divided into a North Wing (北ウイング, kita-uingu), Central Building (中央ビル, chūō-biru), and a South Wing (南ウイング, minami-uingu).
 Two circular satellites, Satellites 1 (gates 11–18) and 2 (gates 21–24), are connected to the North Wing.
-Satellites 3 and 4 (gates 26–38 and gates 41–47) compose a linear concourse connected to the Central Building.
+Satellites 3 and 4 (gates 26–38 and gates 41–47) comprise a linear concourse connected to the Central Building.
 Satellite 5 (gates 51–58) is connected to the South Wing.
 The terminal building has a floorspace of 463000 m2 and equipped with 40 gates.

-Check-in is processed on the fourth floor, and departures and immigration control are on the third floor.
-Arriving passengers clear immigration on the second floor, then claim their baggage and clear customs on the first floor.
-Most shops and restaurants are located on the fourth floor of the Central Building.
-The South Wing includes a duty-free mall called "Narita Nakamise", one of the largest airport duty-free brand boutique malls in Japan.

 The North Wing has served as an alliance hub for SkyTeam since 2007, and previously housed the Northwest Airlines hub, which was acquired by Delta Air Lines in 2010.
 Delta shifted its Asian transit hub to Incheon International Airport in collaboration with Korean Air, and transferred all of its Tokyo operations from Narita to Haneda in March 2020.
-Other carriers in the North Wing are Aero Mongolia, Aircalin, Aurora Airlines, China Southern Airlines, El Al, Etihad Airways, Hong Kong Airlines, Jin Air, Peach Aviation international flights, Royal Brunei Airlines, Sichuan Airlines, WestJet and Zipair Tokyo.
+Other carriers in the North Wing are Aero Mongolia, Aircalin, China Southern Airlines, El Al, Etihad Airways, Hong Kong Airlines, Jin Air, Peach Aviation international flights, Royal Brunei Airlines, Sichuan Airlines, WestJet and Zipair Tokyo.

 The South Wing and Satellite 5 opened in June 2006 as a terminal for Star Alliance carriers.
 The construction of the South Wing took nearly a decade and more than doubled the floor area of Terminal 1.
 Today, almost all Star Alliance members, including Japan's All Nippon Airways, use this wing, along with non-members Air Busan, Air Seoul, Scoot, Shandong Airlines, and Uzbekistan Airways.

 ANA and Peach domestic flights use a separate area of the terminal accessed from the arrivals floor of the South Wing.